 4. continue to make attempts to connect to Jon to help keep existing Ronin email, website, slack channel up and running (added by Jorrit inspired by group discussion)

-5. propose bylaws that reflect the spirit of the Ronin organization (added by Jorrit inspired by group discussion)
+5. propose bylaws that reflect the spirit of the Ronin organization facilitated by (virtual) meetings with defined roles, goals, agenda, meeting notes etc (added by Jorrit inspired by group discussion)

 expectations: 4 or more volunteers to sign up by May 28th and willing to discuss in open forums and commit 1-2 hours a week.

-participants: Ruth, Jorrit , ?Elena (part time), need 3 more volunteers [please add your name]
+participants: Ruth, Jorrit , ?Elena (part time), Rami, Jovita, Carolyn Sealfon (>late June), Anne T. [please add your name]

-6. organize (virtual) meetings with defined roles, goals, agenda, meeting notes etc (added by Jorrit inspired by group discussion)

-7, Start drafting new bylaws?
-(Ruth and others please link here)
+7,

 8. Get facts, analyse them and plan actions accordingly